Residence permit

 • Can I come to Malta for a digital nomad residence permit with a Schengen visa?

-A foreigner comes to Malta to obtain a residence permit card with a Schengen visa or receive a national D visa.
+Yes, you can come to Malta to obtain a residence permit card with a Schengen visa or receive a national D visa.
 The basis for a D visa is the approval for a Malta Nomad Residence Permit.

 • How much is a Digital Nomad Visa in Malta?